-In order to thaw your supply of corn on the cob, you need to take it off from its packaging first.
-Afterwards, you need to run your supply of corn on the cob under cool water until it is fully thawed.
+To thaw your supply of corn on the cob, you need to take it off from its packaging first.
+Afterward, you need to run your supply of corn on the cob under cool water until it is fully thawed.

 You can also thaw it by putting your package in a resealable plastic bag and submerging it in cool water.

 How to Freeze Corn on the Cob?